mgonzalezbaile/DesignPatternsInPHP/Observer/DomainEvents/README.md

 }
 ```

-In our code example we have an use case saying that
+## Use Case

+To see how Domain Events work in code let's consider the next use case:

 > Whenever a new User is created in the system, we must notify him via email and start a 15 trial period.

-Now the User class does not need to implement the methods to notify/subscribe others and it can be focused on just business behavior and invariants:
+Thanks to the `DomainEventPublisher` now the `User` class does not need to implement the methods to notify/subscribe others and it can be focused on just business behavior and invariants:

 ```
 class User